Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 What it does

 Wi-Fi Agile MultibandEnabledWi-Fi Agile Multiband is a setting that improves Wi-Fi coverage and improved connection speed for low-power IoT devices.
+It’s part of Band steering and roaming mentioned above but geared towards slow devices.
+This setting has little effect in modern (Wi-Fi 6 and newer) broadcasters.

-Target Wake TimeEnabledTarget wake time (TWT) is a new feature of Wi-Fi 6 that allows a Wi-Fi broadcaster (router or access point) to manage activity in the Wi-Fi network to minimize medium contention between connected clients and reduce the required amount of time a client in the power-save mode needs to be awake.
+Target Wake TimeEnabledTarget wake time (TWT) is a new feature of Wi-Fi 6 and later that allows a Wi-Fi broadcaster (router or access point) to manage activity in the Wi-Fi network to minimize medium contention between connected clients and reduce the required amount of time a client in the power-save mode needs to be awake.

 Multicast RateAutoThe rate at which a router puts messages in groups to send out as multicast to avoid collisions.